roboconf/roboconf.github.io/en/user-guide/installing-roboconf.md

 ```

 ... to install a Roboconf agent.

-> Notice the package for the Roboconf agent asks a question.
-> This prevents from having to configure the agent after the installation.

 Configuration files are available under **/etc/roboconf-dm** or **/etc/roboconf-agent**.
 Logs are located under **/var/log/roboconf-dm** or **/var/log/roboconf-agent**.